gatienc/emoji2vec_pytorch/README.md

 ## Note
 This repo constitutes of an update from the work of Piotr Wiercinski, many thanks to him for his work.
 The original repo can be found [here](https://github.com/pwiercinski/emoji2vec_pytorch)
-Updated to work with the latest version of gensim (4.0.0) and some other little deprecated functions.
+Updated to work with the latest version of gensim (4.0.0) and some other little deprecated functions. added the TSN-E algorithm to visualize the emoji vectors in 2D space.
-Currently working on implementing the TSN-E algorithm to visualize the emoji vectors in 2D space.
+Currently working on implementing the 3D TSN-E algorithm to visualize the emoji vectors in 3D space.

 ## Pre-trained model